anthonyharrison/lib4sbom/README.md

 The default version for SPDX is version 2.3.
 However, the version can be overridden by setting the environment variable LIB4SBOM_SPDX_VERSION to "SPDX-2.2" if required.

+The organization creating the SBOM can be set be setting the environment variable SBOM_ORGANIZATION.
+This can be overriden by setting the value of the Metadata_Supplier attribute within the SBOM Document.

 _class_ **SBOMGenerator**(_validate_license: True, sbom_type="spdx", format="tag", application="lib4sbom", version="0.1"_)

 This creates a simple SBOM Generator object.
 The following optional parameters can be specified: